leerob/dart-react-todo/README.md

 #### [OverReact](https://workiva.github.io/over_react/)

 OverReact is our library for building statically-typed React UI components.
-Since OverReact is built atop React JS, I strongly encourage you to gain familiarity with it first by reading this [React JS tutorial](https://reactjs.org/docs/hello-world.html).
+Since OverReact is built atop React JS, I strongly encourage you to gain familiarity with React first by reading [this tutorial](https://reactjs.org/docs/hello-world.html).
 The example below compares a render function for JSX and OverReact that will have the exact same HTML markup result.

 * __React JS__ (JSX):